agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 ![image](https://i.imgur.com/ntUkfF3.png)

-I then navigate to my unpacked Stardew assets ([Here](https://stardewvalleywiki.com/Modding:Editing_XNB_files) is a tutorial to unpack the XNB data files to readable files), go to `Content/Data/Shops.json`
+I then navigate to my unpacked Stardew assets ([Here](https://stardewvalleywiki.com/Modding:Editing_XNB_files) is a tutorial to unpack the XNB data files to readable files), go to `Content/Data/Shops.json`.

-You can find more info on the shop format [here](https://stardewvalleywiki.com/Modding:Shops)
+You can find more info on the shop format [here](https://stardewvalleywiki.com/Modding:Shops).

 ![image](https://i.imgur.com/Rtm49xr.png)

-But the important part is that it generates the inventory using a query with the Id `MOVIE_CONCESSIONS_FOR_GUEST`
+But the important part is that it generates the inventory using a query with the Id `MOVIE_CONCESSIONS_FOR_GUEST`.

-This query, and all vanilla queries, can be found in `ItemQueryResolver.cs`
+This query, and all vanilla queries, can be found in `ItemQueryResolver.cs`.

 ![image](https://i.imgur.com/ML3h9qn.png)